17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 Room with king-size bed covered with royal blue cushions at Orient Beach Hotel, St. Martin

-Boho-chic rooms at the Orient Beach Hotel are beachy in feel
+Boho-chic rooms at Orient Beach Hotel are beachy in feel

 Epic views of kite and wind surfers flying across the water.
-The soothing sound of waves rolling up onto the beach.
+The soothing hush of waves rolling up onto the beach.
 Brilliant sunrises.
-And brand new, oh-so-smart digs.
+And oh-so-smart digs.

-There’s lots to love about the Orient Beach Hotel!
+There’s lots to love about Orient Beach Hotel!

-Set back behind sea grape plants, it comprises a row of attached three-story cottages, each containing seven rooms, all facing the Orient Bay beach.
+Set back behind sea grape plants, it’s made up of a row of attached three-story cottages, each with seven rooms facing the Orient Bay’s beautiful beach.

 Row of rooms at the Orient Beach Hotel, with sea grape plants outside

-Rooms at the newly opened Orient Beach Hotel all have ocean views
+Rooms at the Orient Beach Hotel all have ocean views

-At first blush, it appears quite similar to the neighboring La Playa (#6 above).
-The classy blond wood floors, for example, look the same.
+At first blush, it looks quite similar to its neighbor La Playa (#6 above) – they share those classy blond wood floors, for example.

 All studio-style rooms (517 sq. ft.) have a small kitchenette (complete with a microwave, mini-fridge and ceramic stovetop), living room area and private patio or terrace.